| Everything You've Always

 gray.
 The body colors range from medium olive to dark brownish olive,

+according to the species.
 Pseudo's are multi-brooded-most species hatching

 two or three times during the course of the season.
 Anglers can expect